 This is a practical, straightforward comparison of Impact vs Dub Partners, and why one works for SaaS and the other simply doesn't.

-This means: referrals go unattributed, users hit blocked or warning pages, creators don't get credit, your affiliate channel underperforms.
+Modern browsers increasingly block or skip these tracking hops, sometimes showing a warning and other times silently stripping the redirect.
+The user still reaches your site, but the tracking never fires.
+This means referrals go unattributed, users hit blocked or warning pages, creators don't get credit, your affiliate channel underperforms.

 We've seen it happen dozens of times: SaaS companies move their program to Impact, and performance is mediocre.
 Because browsers are actively blocking the tech Impact runs on.